Bestowing the gift of life is not limited to able-bodied women. How can those with physical limitations overcome the challenges?

 It is important to avoid focusing on a woman’s disability to the exclusion of other issues related to pregnancy and childbearing.
 Equally important is not to ignore the disability and modifications that may be needed to provide appropriate care.
 [5] When doing so, women with various disabilities can experience the joy of bringing life into the world.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about disability.
+ClinicalPosters offers human anatomy charts, scientific posters, and other services that compliment articles about disability.
 Slide extra posters into DeuPair Frames without removing from the wall.

-To support the writing of useful articles about disability, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
-You may sponsor specific articles or remit a small donation.
+Support the writing of useful articles about disability by exploring human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles.